 If your elderly parent (or a senior you know) has had to reduce how much they work in their garden or they’ve stopped it all together simply because it isn’t safe for them any longer, here are some tips to make it easier and less risky for them:

 - Be sure the garden spaces provide easy access if the senior is in a wheelchair or using a walker or cane.
 A solid cement walkway would be the best option, but if that isn’t possible, put down large, square pavers, then cement them together to create a walkway that’s as smooth as possible.

 - Raise the garden through either a raised garden bed, large pots or container gardening, or vertical gardening via window boxes on a patio wall or deck railings.
-An accessible garden layout can also be made from vertical plant “pockets” that you can buy and hang on a fence or a patio wall (see image to the right or click on the image to view the product online).
+An accessible garden layout can also be made from vertical plant “pockets” that you can buy and hang on a fence or a patio wall (see image to the right).

 - Look for ergonomic tools if you or your senior loved one have arthritic hands, lack hand strength, or have other dexterity concerns.
 You should look for tools with an ergonomic design, such as larger than normal handles that have non-slip grips.
 You’ll also want to consider the weight of the tool (lighter is better).

 - Use a garden kneeler bench, garden seat or something like a gardening trolley to sit on while working in your outdoor area (Stable chairs could also work).
 Look for a garden scooter or a garden cart with a storage box so you can carry all your tools and other paraphernalia out all at once.

 - Weeding tools can help a lot.
 I use a garden “claw” (like a Garden Weasel) that you twist to loosen weeds and it has saved me from having back problems.
 Consider not weeding if you have poor balance or your upper body strength isn’t good, though.
 It’s not worth the risk of falling.

 - Use a gardening apron to keep small tools within reach and out from under your feet.